ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

    : Attester hardware and/or firmware is recognized, but its trustworthiness is contraindicated.

    65:
-   : A Verifier does not recognize an Attester's hardware aor firmware, but it should be recognized.
+   : A Verifier does not recognize an Attester's hardware or firmware, but it should be recognized.

 instance-identity:
 : A Verifier has appraised an Attesting Environment's unique identity based upon private key signed Evidence which can be correlated to a unique instantiated instance of the Attester.
 (Note: this Trustworthiness Claim should only be generated if the Verifier actually expects to recognize the unique identity of the Attester.)